Check out “Bailing Class” on Saturday, March 12th

 Work Sets: Perform 5 reps @ 65%, 75%, max reps @ 85% “working 1RM”

-Post Bench Press Loads and Time to Comments
+Post Snatch and Deadlift Loads and Max Box Jump to Comments

 For the strength segment, we are beginning a Wendler 5-3-1 Program (more details below).
 “Working 1RM” is defined as 90% of your current 1RM.
 If you are not sure of your current 1RM talk to your Coaches and they’ll help you determine it.
-Note that the final set of the day is for Max Reps.
+We are incorporating Oly lifts on Deadlift days.
+Start your session by determining the heaviest set of 3 Snatches.
+You should be pretty warmed up at that point for Deadlifts, so it IS NOT necessary to complete all three of the posted Deadlift warmup sets.
+You can just jump in to your first work set of 5 reps at 65%.
+By all means if you feel you need a warmup set or two first then do them.

 Some notes on our new strength cycle based on Wendler’s 5-3-1 protocol: